 A calendar of upcoming forest pathology meetings is in the sidebar on the home page and in the blog and fora.
 If you have an event you would like to see listed there, please contact me at .

 Any comments you have about the design or content of these pages will be gladly received.
 Should more words be defined in the popup boxes (see below)?
 Should additional websites be linked?
 New references listed?
 Please email me.

 The original site had pop-up definitions for scientific terms.
 I will try to find a new way to do that when time allows.

 The text and files presented in the web page section (except for some of the illustrations) are the intellectual property of the author.
 You may use them for teaching or presentations with attribution.
 Please do not copy any of the content for use in other websites or published material.

 Throughout the site, symbols indicate links to US Forest Service publications:

 About Registering, Commenting, Posting

 Registering is not required to read anything on the site.
 It is necessary if you want to create or reply to forum posts or request to author blog articles.
 In addition to your username, your real name is requested during registration.
 Although you can change it in your profile, by default your real name will show when you enter a forum topic, comment, or author a blog post.
 As this is a professional site, just like in a journal article, people should know who is making the statements.
-I hope this will also reduce negative behavior that is rife on the internet.
-Offensive content will be removed, and that bar will be set lower for people who hide behind anonymity.

 Please remember the rules: